A Complete Guide to Mostar

 jana meerman mostar bosnia and herzegovina-33

-I had spent my first few days of Bosnia and Herzegovina based in Sarajevo, the bustling capital city where east meets west in a gorgeous collision of culture.
+I spent my first few days of Bosnia and Herzegovina based in Sarajevo, the bustling capital city where east meets west in a gorgeous collision of culture.

 Bosnia and Herzegovina was part of the former Yugoslavia, firstly a kingdom then a federation of six nations from 1918 to 1992, between the end of WWI and the genocide.
 The other five nations included Croatia, Macedonia, Montenegro, Serbia and Slovenia.